A black male teacher standing in front of an interactive board, explaining something to his class

 Explore resources on 'Understanding my learners'

 Discover how to reflect on and explore issues in your teaching context, plan and carry out a small-scale classroom research project and communicate your findings effectively.
-Classroom research will open on 1 October 2026, and will open for enrolment soon.
+Classroom research will open on 1 October 2026 – enrol now.

 TeachingEnglish: Classroom research